What is the June 12 holiday in the Philippines, and how much should employees get paid?

 The Philippines has various holidays year in and year out.
 As a business, it is important to note these, particularly the regular holidays.
 These are dates that commemorate or observe events that people find relevant to the country’s history.
 One of these holidays is in June.

-Mark it on your calendar: June 12 is country’s Independence Day.
+June 12 is the country’s Independence Day.
 It is a regular holiday in the Philippines that is observed annually.
-As such, employees, in general, are not required to work on the said day and shall be paid still, per holiday pay rules.
+As such, employees are not generally required to work on the said day and shall still be paid per holiday pay rules.

 What is the Philippine Independence Day?